 Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
 Even if you think your allergies are pretty mild, people are often shocked by the nearly immediate change in how they feel after changing to a high-efficiency air filtration system.

 If you don’t feel like such a high-grade air filtration system is a perfect choice for your home, there are several options to choose from when it comes to upgrading your indoor air quality.
 Below are different air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
 These products help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
 According to a review, 1 out of 5 people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
 Installing a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
+Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
 On the other hand, too much humidity can increase the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help better the quality of your home’s air with Teays Valley Service Experts.
-Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help improve the quality of your indoor air with Teays Valley Service Experts.
+Call today for an in-home air quality analysis and we’ll help you choose the ideal system for your home.